trevorbryant/cheatsheets/wifi.md

 Steps to perform an attack on a WEP access point with no associated clients.
 The access point must be broadcasting data for this to work.
   1) Monitor and capture the target network traffic using `airodump-ng`.
   2) In a new console execute Fake Authentication attack method.
-  3) In a new console execute Fragmentation attack method and wait.
+  3) In a new console execute Fragmentation or chopchop attack methods.
-  4) If #3 is not working, run chopchop attack.
-  5) Create an arp packet with `packetforge-ng`.
+  4) Create an arp packet with `packetforge-ng`.
-  6) Inject the arp packet using `aireplay-ng -2`.
+  5) Inject the arp packet using `aireplay-ng -2`.
-  7) Run `aircrack-ng` to obtain the WEP key.
+  6) Run `aircrack-ng` to obtain the WEP key.

 ### WPA/WPA2 with clients
 Steps to perform an attack on a WPA/WPA2 access point with clients.
 The pre-shared (PSK) must be in the wordlists used.